open-pioneer/trails-starter/docs/tutorials/HowToUseProperties.md

 ```

 `resolveConfig` is the most powerful way to define properties or other configuration options.
-Since it supports promises you can also use it to load properties from other data sources, such as a rest service (possibly even dependant on the current user session via cookies).
+Since it supports promises you can also use it to load properties from other data sources, such as a rest service (possibly even dependent on the current user session via cookies).
 It should not be overused: a long-running `resolveConfig` call will block the start of your application.

 ## Further reading